INFORMATICS 2D: Reasoning and Agents

 Coursework (25%): 2 assignments, worth 12.5% each.

-The first coursework will be issued here by February 1st 2017.
+The first coursework will be issued here by February 3rd 2017.
+The CW deadlines have been extended, new deadlines are as follows:

-The deadline for assignment 2 is 4pm Monday 27th March 2017.
+the deadline for assignment 2 is 3pm Thursday 30th March 2017.

 We will endeavour to return feedback to students no later than 2 weeks after the deadlines.
 For more information, see Informatics coursework guidelines.